Monte Rosa Therapeutics Presents Preclinical Data from GSPT1 Degrader Program Focused on MYC-Driven Cancers at AACR 2023

-/EIN News/ -- BOSTON, April 17, 2023 (GLOBE NEWSWIRE) -- Monte Rosa Therapeutics, Inc. (NASDAQ: GLUE), a clinical stage biotechnology company developing novel molecular glue degrader (MGD)-based medicines, today presented preclinical data characterizing MRT-2359, an orally bioavailable GSPT1-directed molecular glue degrader designed for the treatment of MYC-driven solid tumors, including lung cancer.
+BOSTON, April 17, 2023 (GLOBE NEWSWIRE) -- Monte Rosa Therapeutics, Inc. GLUE, a clinical stage biotechnology company developing novel molecular glue degrader (MGD)-based medicines, today presented preclinical data characterizing MRT-2359, an orally bioavailable GSPT1-directed molecular glue degrader designed for the treatment of MYC-driven solid tumors, including lung cancer.
 The data were presented at the American Association for Cancer Research (AACR) Annual Meeting in Orlando, FL.

 "Our extensive preclinical work on MRT-2359 forms a strong basis for our ongoing clinical trial by providing insight into the effects of GSPT1 degradation on the MYC pathway in cancer.
 By optimizing selectivity and fine-tuning the degradation rate of the translation termination factor GSPT1, using AI tools built into our QuEEN™ platform, we generated a GSPT1 degrader with preferential effect on MYC-driven tumors, and showed this effect is unique compared to other modalities targeting the protein translation machinery.
 We look forward to reporting initial data from the Phase 1 arm of the trial later this year," said Owen Wallace, Ph.D., Chief Scientific Officer of Monte Rosa.